Koh Phangan’s angels for the dogs and the cats

 We came to walk the dogs but enough volunteers showed up that day.

 So we stayed and pet cats that leaned into our hands looking for love.
 We met dogs that barked out of fear but then got close to us over time.
 One had three legs.
-Another, Pepito, carries a toy in his mouth when he’s nervous.
-He is looking for his forever home.
+Another, Pupita, carries a toy in his mouth when she’s nervous.
+She is looking for her forever home.

 I am Peanut.
 My legs don’t work but my heart is just fine.

-Peanut had broken legs and now works as an emotional support dog for the other dogs.
+Peanut had a spinal chord injury and now works as an emotional support dog for the other dogs.
 He drags his two back legs around behind him but his situation doesn’t seem to stop his smiles or passion for life.
-Peanut is looking for his forever home and he’d make a great emotional support pet, says Kim, the nurse on duty.
+Peanut is looking for his forever home and he’d make a great emotional support pet, says Kim, the assistant on duty.

 You don’t explain this to teenagers.
 You let them see it and touch it.